tonyday567/harpie/readme.md

 backpermute FTW
 ---

-As computational complexity increases, either in array programmimg or in connectivity to other problem domains, harpy performance is (one-day) expected to come into her own.
+As computational complexity increases, either in array programmimg or in connectivity to other problem domains, harpie performance is (one-day) expected to come into her own.

-A canonical backpermute function is detailed in [Regular, Shape-polymorphic, Parallel Arrays in Haskell](https://benl.ouroborus.net/papers/2010-rarrays/repa-icfp2010.pdf) and would be implemented in harpy as:
+A canonical backpermute function is detailed in [Regular, Shape-polymorphic, Parallel Arrays in Haskell](https://benl.ouroborus.net/papers/2010-rarrays/repa-icfp2010.pdf) and would be implemented in harpie as:

 -- > repa_backpermute f a = tabulate (f (shape a)) (index a . f)

-The harpy backpermute splits the function application into two parts, the shape manipulation and the array manipulation:
+The harpie backpermute splits the function application into two parts, the shape manipulation and the array manipulation:

--- > harpy_backpermute f g a = tabulate (f (shape a)) (index a . g)
+-- > harpie_backpermute f g a = tabulate (f (shape a)) (index a . g)

 This, more general specification, should (one-day) allow more opportunities for the fusion rule to kick in: